How to make Prenuptial Agreements stick

 What other costs can I expect?
 In addition to lawyer’s fees, there are other costs that are typically associated with your divorce case such as court costs, subpoenas, and sometimes such things as private investigator fees, depositions, etc. Ask the lawyer what types of costs are likely to be involved in your case and how much you can expect to pay for them.

-Your attorney should be sending you bills each and every month.
+Your attorney should be sending you bills regularly.
 You should also understand what the bill says.
 We have gone through two software programs trying to get a billing system that works well.

 Do you have any resources that you can make available to me to help me reduce the pain and expense of divorce?
 Obviously, going through a divorce can be a very traumatic experience.
 A lawyer that is willing to educate you about the process and the law affecting your case will help remove some of the concerns that you may have.

-What websites, brochures, or Court forms can you look at or use to reduce your fees?
+I appreciate it when clients ask what websites, brochures, or Court forms can I look at or use to reduce my fees?

 Who else will be working on my case?
 Other lawyers, paralegals, and/or staff members will often perform work on your case.
 You want to be sure that the others work on your case are also competent and experienced.
 Also, find out at what hourly rate you will be charged for their working on your case, if at all.
 The hourly rate for less experienced attorneys and/or paralegals should be lower than that of the primary attorney on the case.

-I try to introduce clients to my paralegal and our receptionist so they know who they are talking to.
+Ask which paralegal or staff person will be working on your case.
+When clients come to our office in person, we introduce clients to my paralegal and our receptionist so they know who they are talking to.

 What efforts will you make to try to settle my case?
 The vast majority of divorce cases settle.
 Some are settled before they ever get to the lawyer (that is to say that the parties have already reached an agreement and the divorce lawyer is only needed to draft the paperwork).
 Others settle on the day of the trial, in a room outside the courtroom, and still others settle at any stage in between.
 You want a lawyer who is willing to communicate with your spouse and/or your spouse’s lawyer (if he or she has one), to try to settle the case.
 Many lawyers will not make a deliberate effort to settle your case, but rather will prepare the matter for trial and only settle it if the other side takes the initiative or if it happens to settle on the day of court.
 This type of lawyer can cost you thousands of dollars in unnecessary legal fees.
 Additionally, you should ask what the lawyer thinks about mediation.
-Mediation is becoming more prevalent in divorce cases.
-If you think that it may be helpful in your case, you should ask the lawyer to explain the costs and benefits associated with mediation.
+Courts regularly mandate at least one mediation session in domestic relations cases.
+You should ask the lawyer to explain the costs and benefits associated with mediation.

-Make sure that you talk to your attorney about what settlement measures you are interested in and what they suggest.
+Make sure that you talk to your attorney about what types of settlement measures you are interested in and what they suggest.

-I wish that clients would do this more.
-It is so cost inefficient for my staff and I to be running around the city trying to get documents when the client can arrange to order the documents or gather them.
+We like it when clients do this and wish that clients would do this more.
+It is so cost inefficient for my staff and I to be running around trying to get documents when the client can gather the documents or order the documents themselves.

 Do you survey your clients to measure their satisfaction?
 You should not let a negative answer to this question preclude your allowing the lawyer to represent you.
 Because so few lawyers actually do survey their clients, there are many very good competent lawyers who do not do this.
 However, all other factors being equal, a lawyer that surveys their clients to determine their satisfaction, is likely to render better service to their clients as they are more at tuned to their feedback.